AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

-If you don't have clang-format set up on your machine, and your patch is not very long, you may find that it's more convenient to just submit it and hope for the best, and if it doesn't pass the Travis test, look at the diffs in the log and make the corrections by hand and then submit an update to the patch (i.e. relying on Travis to run clang-format for you).
+If you don't have clang-format set up on your machine, and your patch is not very long, you may find that it's more convenient to just submit it and hope for the best, and if it doesn't pass the CI test, look at the diffs in the log and make the corrections by hand and then submit an update to the patch (i.e. relying on CI to run clang-format for you).

 Because the basic formatting is automated by clang-format, we won't enumerate the rules here.